Santa Tecla, El Salvador: Plaza Merliot

-Located at 17th Avenue North, and Chiltiupan Street, Plaza Merliot was built by the Salvadoran construction company, Grupo Agrisal, in 1994.
-It became the first mall ever to be built on the City of Santa Tecla, and the third one to be built in the Metropolitan Area of San Salvador.
-Although many people in Santa Tecla go to the Antiguo Cuscatlan shopping district, which is the current shopping hotspot of the metropolitan area, made up by 3 shopping malls, and 8 shopping centers, restaurants, communications, hotels, and business parks, Plaza Merliot continues to be preferred by the people of Santa Tecla.
+Located at 17th Avenue North and Chiltiupan Street, Plaza Merliot was built by the Salvadoran construction company Grupo Agrisal in 1994.
+It became the first mall ever to be built in the city of Santa Tecla, and the third one to be built in the Metropolitan Area of San Salvador.
+Although many people in Santa Tecla go to the Antiguo Cuscatlán shopping district, which is the current shopping hotspot of the metropolitan area, consisting of three shopping malls and eight shopping centers, restaurants, communications, hotels, and business parks, Plaza Merliot continues to be preferred by the people of Santa Tecla.
 Plaza Merliot is made up of three levels, and a central plaza where the food court is at.